 Applying cold yogurt may also sooth itching or burning sensations.

-A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant women with vaginal yeast infections, according to a 2012 study.
+A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant women with vaginal yeast infections, according to a

 The Natural Medicines Comprehensive Database classifies yogurt containing Lactobacillus as a “possibly effective” treatment for yeast infections.